Anshi231/Treadmill-Target-Insights/README.md

 - KP781: Flagship treadmill with premium features, $2,500

-The aim of this project is to gather actionable insights that will help AeroFit better align their treadmill products with what their customers want and need.
+The aim of this project is to gather actionable insights that will help StrideSphere better align their treadmill products with what their customers want and need.